Call Us

 Enquire

 Drinking alcohol affects people differently.
-Depending on factors such as your ability to limit your drinking and your tolerance to alcohol, the overall short and long term effects of alcohol can have on your physical and mental health may be different to another person.
+Depending on factors such as your ability to limit your drinking and your tolerance to alcohol, the overall short and long-term effects of alcohol can have on your physical and mental health may be different to another person.

-What is clear, however, is that drinking alcohol beyond the recommended guidelines can have significant short and long term effects on your body.
+What is clear, however, is that drinking alcohol beyond the recommended guidelines can have significant short and long-term effects on your body.

 Alcohol abuse and an increasing consumption of alcohol can lead to alcoholism, where you depend on it in order to function.
-This can put you at risk of serious conditions including liver damage, which may not become apparent until later in life.
+This can put you at risk of serious conditions, including liver damage, which may not become apparent until later in life.

 How long do the effects of alcohol last?

 The answer to this question depends on many factors.
-Your size, general tolerance for alcohol, how much you’ve drunk and even things like how much you’ve eaten that day will all impact the longevity of short-term alcohol effects.
+Your size, general tolerance for alcohol, how much you’ve drank and even things like how much you’ve eaten that day will all impact the longevity of short-term alcohol effects.

 Generally speaking, your body is able to metabolise (process) one standard alcoholic drink per hour.
-That doesn’t necessarily mean the ‘buzz’ people experience when drunk will wear off at the same rate.
+That doesn’t necessarily mean the ‘buzz’ people experience when they're drunk will wear off at the same rate.
 Some of the things we experience when drunk, like slurred speech or difficulty concentrating, can last for hours even after your last drink – especially if you’ve had quite a lot of alcohol.

 Sobering up can be sped up by sleeping, exercising or drinking lots of water.
 Depending on how much alcohol has been consumed, alcohol can stay in your system for many hours after your last drink.
 Typically, alcohol can still be detected in your system for: